carlyh-micb/test_website/_pages/training.md

 ## From the Hubs
 Coming...

 ## External
-[Bioinformatics.ca](https://bioinformatics.ca/workshops/current-workshops/) hosts training workshops and registration for 2025 workshops will open early in 2025.
-Check the webpage for eligibility.
+[Bioinformatics.ca](https://bioinformatics.ca/workshops/current-workshops/) hosts several training workshops on data analysis relevant to CSAFS projects.
+The course listing and registration for 2025 workshops will be posted in January 2025.
+Check the [Current Workshops](https://bioinformatics.ca/workshops/current-workshops/) webpage for information on the application process and travel bursaries.
+Recordings and presentations from previous workshops are freely available and can be access from [Workshops Archive](https://bioinformatics.ca/workshops/previous-workshops/).